hps/heartland-wordpress-plugin/readme.txt

 == Changelog ==

 = 1.5.5 =
-* Fix issue issue with shipping fields when requirebilling="true"
+* Fix issue with shipping fields when requirebilling="true"
+* Fix modal issue when amount is specified
+* Improve admin styling/messaging

 = 1.5.4 =
 * Fix issue with additional information in modal form